 – They say one thing, and do another

-– They use guilt as a strategy
+– Guilt is used as a strategy

 – They use your insecurities against you